 User Story Mapping: Seeing the Whole

-The GreenBox team has been busy.
-Event Storming gave them shared understanding of the domain.
+The Greenbox team has been busy.
+Event Storming gave them shared understanding.
 Example Mapping made their stories concrete.
 Impact Mapping connected their work to business goals.

 The result?
 Eighty-three stories in the backlog.

 Eighty-three.
 And climbing.
-The team feels the weight of it.
 Every discovery session has surfaced more work, more edge cases, more things that need building.
-The techniques are working – the team understands the domain better than ever – but the sheer volume of what they’ve uncovered is starting to feel paralyzing.
 Priya scrolls through the list on her screen and her face goes still.
 Tom exhales audibly.

-Lee looks at the list and raises an eyebrow.
+Lee looks at the list.
 “Eighty-three is a lot.
-How many of these are actually ready to build?”
+How many are actually ready to build?”

-Tom scrolls through.
+Tom scrolls.
 “Maybe… twenty?
-The rest are ideas, or things that came out of Example Mapping red cards, or stuff Maya mentioned once in a standup.”
+The rest are ideas, or things that came out of red cards, or stuff Maya mentioned once in a standup.”

 He’s not wrong.
-A flat backlog tells you what to build, and Impact Mapping told them what matters most.
-But neither tells you how those stories relate to each other, where the gaps are, or what subset of work adds up to a coherent experience for the user.
+A flat backlog tells you what to build.
+Impact Mapping told them what matters.
+But neither shows how stories relate to each other, where the gaps are, or what subset adds up to a coherent experience.

 What User Story Mapping is

 User Story Mapping is Jeff Patton’s technique for visualising the user journey and organising stories within it.
-The core idea: instead of a flat prioritised list, you arrange stories in a two-dimensional map that shows what users do and how your stories support those activities.
+Instead of a flat list, you arrange stories in a two-dimensional map.

 • Activities run left to right across the top.
-These are the big things a user does, in roughly chronological order.
-This row is called the “backbone” – it holds the map together.
+The big things a user does, roughly chronological.
+This row is called the “backbone.”

 • Tasks sit below each activity.
-These are the specific things a user does within that activity.
+The specific things a user does within that activity.

 • Stories sit below each task, prioritised top to bottom.
-Must-haves at the top, nice-to-haves at the bottom.
+Must-haves at the top, nice-to-haves below.

 Activities (the backbone) →